|Rocket Launch Viewing at Cape Canaveral

 March 16 / Falcon 9 @ 4:41am: Port Canaveral (Rt.
 401, 10.3 miles) will be the best place to view this launch.
 The Visitor Complex will not be staying open.

 This section outlines the next few launch dates for each of the three rockets:

 Information on each launch, its launch date and the latest status on weather and technical issues during a launch countdown can be found at www.SpaceflightNow.com and the "mission status center" they provide each time.
 You can also watch the launch webcast live on your smartphone there (also in the status center), but keep in mind there is a 10-20 second delay.
 You should continue to check the status of the launch up until you leave your home, as well as afterwards on your smartphone.
 (If you do not own a smartphone, the best plan is to rely on others around you, but you can also try to receive up-to-the-minute text message launch updates on your cell phone via Twitter by texting "follow spaceflightnow" to 40404.
 To stop the texts, which is recommended after the launch is over, text "leave spaceflightnow.")
 Keep in mind Twitter's 40404 text service can be unreliable at times, so it is recommended that you just follow Twitter directly using an app or visiting their website.
-Updates may also be found on a couple of AM radio stations in the area as well, though they are usually on a 10-20 second delay also.
-And finally, for some launches, a scanner can pick up the countdown on 146.9400, a local radio repeater which rebroadcasts the official launch coverage audio.
+Updates may also be found for some launches on a scanner at 146.9400, a local radio repeater which rebroadcasts the official launch coverage audio.
 This may also be on a delay.

 You can keep track of future Cape Canaveral launch dates right here on this page, or on their launch schedule.

 If you have further questions, or want to know how to photograph launches, please ask.

 |LAUNCH VIEWING: OVERVIEW